Get Our Help to Apply for GUDP

 The Green Development and Demonstration Programme (GUDP) supports innovative projects that promote green and economic sustainability in agriculture, fisheries, aquaculture, and the food industry.
 GUDP is a programme under the Ministry of Food, Agriculture and Fisheries of Denmark, and it is administered by the Danish Agricultural Agency.
 The programme is chaired by a ministerial board, and its members are experts from across the food sector.

-GUDP’s August 2022 pool consists of DKK 136 million for development, demonstration, and network projects within food production.
+GUDP’s first round pool consists of DKK 90 million for development, demonstration, and network projects within food production.